3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 you.
 Briefly, it is DRTM stage, when platform boots.

-Now, when you can visualize differences, you will learn how to switch your platform from first case to second one.
+Now, when you can visualize differences, you will learn how to switch your platform from the first case to the second one.
 Let's do it!

 ## System customization - enabling DRTM